Can I Get Approved for a Mortgage? | 2025

 • DTI: 41%

-How to improve your chances of mortgage approval
+How to improve approval odds for mortgage

 If your debts are too high or your credit score too low, maybe home buying is not the best move right now.
 But it could be in a year.
 Or even six months.
-You need to start “practicing” for homeownership now, and this will put you in a better position to buy and even obtain better loan terms.

 Check your mortgage approval odds.
 Start here